lumen-org/lumen/README.md

 ## Setup, Configuration and Running

-This explains how to get and configure `lumen` and it's dependencies.
+This explains how to get and configure `lumen` and its dependencies.

 ### Requirements

-* `lumen` is a webfrontend (web application) that requires access to a webservice instance of the `modelbase` backend. `lumen` allows a user to interactively compile queries and visualize the queries results, while `modelbase` does the heavy computation and actually answers the queries.
+* `lumen` is a web application that requires access to a webservice instance of the Python3-based `modelbase` backend.
+`lumen` allows a user to interactively compile queries and visualize the queries results, however, `modelbase` does the heavy computation and actually answers the queries.
 You can get `modelbase` [here](https://github.com/lumen-org/modelbase) where you also find information on how to set it up and run it as a webservice.

-* *`lumen` and `modelbase` need to be configured correctly with 'matching' settings*:
+* `lumen` and `modelbase` need to be configured correctly with 'matching' settings:
-  * hostname set in `lumen` must match the actual hostname of `modelbase`
+  * hostname set in the configuration of `lumen` must match the actual hostname of `modelbase`.
   * port must match
   * protocol must match (http or https)
-By default this is the case.
+By default this is the case and you do not need to change these settings.

-* In order to do anything useful the backend needs to host some models that you want to explore.
-This is configured in `modelbase`.
+* In order to do anything useful the backend needs to host some probabilistic model that you want to explore.
+Models can be created and trained from data using the `modelbase` Python package.
+See the documentation.
+A number of example models are created during the setup process of modelbase for your convenience.

 ### Setup

-Clone/download this repository into a folder `<path>` of your choice.
+1. Clone/download this repository into a folder `<path>` of your choice.
-If you simply want to run it, you are (almost) done.
-For a development setup see below.
-Before running it, you need to configure it, see below.
-No worries, it is simple.

-**Updating it**

-Just pull the branch/version you'd like.

-### Configuring `lumen`

-For configuration of `modelbase` see its documentation.

-`lumen` requires a configuration file `run.conf.js` which is *NOT* part of the repository.
-In the future this file will probably be created automatically, but at the moment you have to do it manually.
-Adapt and save this in a new file under `<path>/js/run.conf.js`:
+2. Save these contents in a new text file with name `run.conf.js` at directory `<path>/js/`:

     define([], function () {

       // the model to be loaded on startup of the page